 - the existence of a specialized administrative jurisdiction

-Dicey was a critic of the Droit Administratif due to two reasons- firstly because the government and every servant of it is a representative of the nation and holds some special rights, privileges that are not the same as every other citizen of the country.
+Dicey was a critic of the Droit Administratif due to two reasons - firstly, because the government and every servant of it is a representative of the nation and holds some special rights and privileges that are not the same as every other citizen of the country.

 Meaning and Definitions

 There are diverse definitions and notions of administrative law, but there remain some key aspects that are a common point between all the interpretations.
-These are: firstly, it is concerned with the manner of exercising governmental powers and secondly, that any definition of administrative law needs to focus on the basis of function or a substantial purpose for which it exists, for example, the control of governmental powers.
+These are: firstly, it is concerned with the manner of exercising governmental powers, and secondly, any definition of administrative law needs to focus based on the function or a substantial purpose for which it exists, for example, the control of governmental powers.

 According to Dr F.J.
 Port-“Administrative law is made up of all these legal rules either formally expressed by statute or implied in the prerogative-which have as their ultimate object the fulfilment of public law.

-It touches first the legislature, in that the formally expressed rules are usually laid down by that body; it touches judiciary, in that (a) there are rules which govern the judicial action that may be brought by or against administrative person, (b) administrative bodies are sometimes permitted to exercise judicial powers: thirdly, it is of course essentially concerned with the practical application of Law.”
+It touches first the legislature, in that body usually lays down the formally expressed rules; it touches the judiciary, in that (a) there are rules which govern the judicial action that may be brought by or against the administrative person, (b) administrative bodies are sometimes permitted to exercise judicial powers: thirdly, it is of course essentially concerned with the practical application of Law.”

 This formulation does not differentiate between administrative and constitutional law.
 Massey criticises the definition of Jennings since it neglects to separate administrative and constitutional law.
 It lays more importance on the association, power, and obligations to the prohibition of the way of their activity.

-As such, this definition doesn’t give significance to the administrative procedure, for example, the way of organization basic leadership, including the standards, strategies, and principles it ought to conform to.
+As such, this definition doesn’t give significance to the administrative procedure, for example, the way of an organization's basic leadership, including the standards, strategies, and principles it ought to conform to.

 Schwartz has defined it as “the law applicable to those administrative agencies, which possess delegated legislation and adjudicative authority.’
 This definition is a narrower one.
-Among other things, it is silent as to the control mechanisms and those remedies available to parties affected by administrative action.
+Among other things, it is silent about the control mechanisms and those remedies available to parties affected by administrative action.

-Administrative law is other than encompassing all parts of government, administrative and quasi-administrative offices i.e., companies, commissions colleges and now and then even private associations.
-Early English authors didn’t separate amongst administrative and constitutional law and subsequently, the definition they supported was progressively wide and general.
+Administrative law is other than encompassing all parts of government, administrative and quasi-administrative offices, i.e., companies, commissions, colleges and now and then even private associations.
+Early English authors didn’t separate between administrative and constitutional law, and subsequently, the definition they supported was progressively wide and general.

 Nonetheless, administrative law might be characterized as that part of public law that manages the organization of administrative and quasi-administrative agencies and recommends standards and rules by which an official activity is checked and inspected in connection to individual freedom and liberty.

-In short, the administrative law deals with the power, especially quasi-judicial and quasi-legislative of administrative authorities alongside their official executive powers and control.
+In short, administrative law deals with the power, especially quasi-judicial and quasi-legislative, of administrative authorities alongside their official executive powers and control.